2017 federal budget highlights: 10 things you need to know

 But it’s also a fiscal plan to spread out much of its spending over the long term, with some of its promises extending 11 years into the future.

-Here are some of the highlights:
+Here are some of the highlights.

 The budget still doesn’t include any plans to balance the books.